dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 > ***Closed Issue:*** We do not currently permit `partial` on an interface or its members.
 That would require a separate proposal. ***Decision***: Yes. <https://github.com/dotnet/csharplang/blob/master/meetings/2018/LDM-2018-10-17.md#permit-partial-in-interface>

-### Overrides in interfaces
+### Explicit implementation in interfaces

-Override declarations (i.e. those containing the `override` modifier) allow the programmer to provide a most specific implementation of a virtual member in an interface where the compiler or runtime would not otherwise find one.
-It also allows turning an abstract member from a super-interface into a default member in a derived interface.
-An override declaration is permitted to *explicitly* override a particular base interface method by qualifying the declaration with the interface name (no access modifier is permitted in this case).
-Implicit overrides are not permitted.
+Explicit implementations allow the programmer to provide a most specific implementation of a virtual member in an interface where the compiler or runtime would not otherwise find one.
+An implementation declaration is permitted to *explicitly* implement a particular base interface method by qualifying the declaration with the interface name (no access modifier is permitted in this case).
+Implicit implementations are not permitted.

 ```csharp
 interface IA